AAAI-20 Workshop Program

 - W15: Interactive and Conversational Recommendation Systems (WICRS)

-- W16: Knowledge Extraction from Unstructured Data in Financial Services
+- W16: Knowledge Discovery from Unstructured Data in Financial Services

 - W17: Plan, Activity, and Intent Recognition (PAIR)

 - W19: Reasoning and Learning for Human-Machine Dialogues (DEEP-DIAL20)